MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

 Performance efficiency is your workload's ability to scale efficiently to meet user demands.
 For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).

-In this workload, if the number and size of recorded data files is greater than 1,000 files or 300 MB a day, consider using Azure Batch with Azure Functions for decoding.
+- If the number and size of recorded data files is greater than 1,000 files or 300 MB a day, consider using Azure Batch for decoding.
+- Consider performing common calculations and analysis after ingest and storing them in additional tables.

+## Deploy this scenario

+To deploy Azure Data Explorer and ingest MDF files, you can follow the [step-by-step](https://github.com/microsoft/adx-automotive-demos/tree/main/mdf42adx) tutorial demonstrating how to deploy a free instance, parse MDF files, ingest and perform some basic queries.

 ## Contributors